hamdiz0/employee-directory-app-aws/README.md

     <img src="./imgs/upload.png" style="width:100%">

-* add a policy to the bucket in the permissions tab
+* add a policy to the bucket in the permissions tab to allow the EC2 instance to access the bucket using the IAM role

     ```
     {